On average, sump pump installation costs $300. However, the cost can be much higher. On the high-end, installing a sump pump costs $400 to $1,397.

 How long does it take to install a sump pump?

-Just switching out an old pump for a new one takes an hour or less.
-But if there’s any digging required or electrical has to be moved, your plumber may be in your basement all day.
+Just switching out an old pump for a new one takes less than a day.
+But if there’s any digging required or electrical work, it may take all day.

 It depends on your home.
 If you don’t have a basement or crawl space — and don’t live in a flood-prone area — you may not need a sump pump.

 If you experience power outages during storms at least once or twice per year, a battery backup sump pump is worth the cost.